-About one per cent of people live with bipolar disorder, which used to be called manic depression.
+About one percent of people live with bipolar disorder, which used to be called manic depression.
 It is a condition where a person experiences mood swings between extreme happiness (mania) and deep sadness (depression) over days, weeks or even months.

 The causes of bipolar disorder vary for each person but can be a combination of things such as medical factors, life experiences and events.
 When a person is experiencing extreme cases of mania or depression they may be confused and not know what is real.
 This is called psychosis.

-Common signs for mania include feeling very happy and excited, needing less sleep than usual, talking a lot, rapid repetitive speech, jumping from one topic to another with little connection and being easily distracted.
+Common signs of mania include feeling very happy and excited, needing less sleep than usual, talking a lot, rapid repetitive speech, jumping from one topic to another with little connection and being easily distracted.

 For some people with intellectual disability, being easily distracted, skipping from activity to activity, talking a lot and seeking attention is everyday behaviour and does not mean they are ill.

 Schizophrenia is a serious mental illness that affects the normal functioning of the brain.
-About one per cent of the general population and three percent of people with intellectual disability experience schizophrenia during their lifetime.
+About one percent of the general population and three percent of people with intellectual disability experience schizophrenia during their lifetime.